ajzuse/CompJournoStick/LiveImageCreation/README.md

 ## Making a live persistent bootable USB stick
 1. Get a fresh USB stick.
 It needs to be 8 GB or more and 32 GB or less. ***If you have one you want to re-use, back up everything on it, because this process will wipe it clean!***
-1. You'll need a real computer running Fedora 18 for the next part.
+1. You'll need a real computer running Fedora 18 plus the packages installed by the 'FedoraWorkstationInstall/install-all.bash' script for the next part.
 I haven't been able to get this to work from a virtual machine yet.
 Plug the USB stick into a port.
 You should see a dialog window offering to open it in the File Manager.
 Select 'Open with Files'.
 1. In a terminal window, type

 ```